 - For those whom want more... - Increase the number of Monte Carlo data points to 20000 - Before you run the test, do you expect the value of the LLH at the MLE best-fit point to change versus 2000 points? - After you run the test, did the LLH change in a statistical meaningful way?
 Show empirically that it does or does not. - The 2D confidence interval can be assumed to be along iso-contour lines (contours) of constant Δ LLH from the best-fit.
-For the contour related to a Δ LLH=4, does it change between the sample with 2000 and 20000 MC data points? - Many statistical tests require that the ΔLLH be calculated versus the best-fit point.
-If your hypothesis test includes a fixed 'known' value, i.e. α=0.6 and β=0.5, how much does the contour ΔLLH=4 change when calculated against the fixed values versus best-fit?
-We'll revisit this situation when dealing with Feldman-Cousins checks.
+For the contour related to a Δ LLH=4, does it change between the sample with 2000 and 20000 MC data points? - Many statistical tests require that the Δ LLH be calculated versus the best-fit point.
+If your hypothesis test includes a fixed 'known' value, i.e. α =0.6 and β =0.5, how much does the contour Δ LLH=4 change when calculated against the fixed values versus best-fit?

-- For those whom still want more... - Produce a Δ LLH landscape in reference to the best-fit point - Produce Δ(ΔLLH) landscape for comparisons between using the best-fit as a LLH reference point and the 'true' values as the LLH reference point.
-This goal is a comparison of two hypothesis tests to see if it matters much at all if the you use the best-fit or true parameters.
-Commonly the 'true' would is placed by the H0 (null hypothesis), but here you can use the 'true' for testing.
+- For those whom still want more... - ullet Produce a Δ LLH landscape in reference to the best-fit point, i.e. the MLE - Produce $\Delta(\Delta LLH)$ landscape for comparisons between using the best-fit as a LLH reference point and the 'true' values as the LLH reference point.
+This goal is a comparison of two hypothesis tests to see if it matters much, or at not at all, if the you use the best-fit, i.e. MLE, or true parameters.
+Commonly the 'true' would be replaced by the H_0 (null hypothesis), but here you can use the 'true' for testing.

-General idea

-Given an assumed functional dependence f(x;θ) between the observable, x, and unknown parameter, θ, there are n events or observations.
+- General idea - Given an assumed functional dependence $f(x;\theta)$ between the observable f(x) and unknown parameter f(x) there are n events or observations.
 The likelihood function may be written as: